Nico-ST/SvenSwipe/README.md

 ### ViewModel
 `SvenSwipeViewModel` is the single source of truth during a session.
 It:
 - Requests and tracks photo library authorization.
+- Fetches the list of available albums and exposes them for the album picker.
-- Fetches image assets (images only, newest first).
+- Fetches image assets (images only, newest first), optionally scoped to the selected album.
 - Maintains a current index and prefetch window.
 - Queues "delete" decisions into `pendingDeletes` without touching the library until the user confirms.
 - Commits the batch deletion through `PhotoLibraryService` and refreshes the fetch result.

 ### Services
 `PhotoLibraryService` is the only file that touches the `Photos` framework directly.
-It exposes async wrappers around authorization, image requests, caching, and deletion, keeping the ViewModel free of UIKit/Photos details.
+It exposes async wrappers around authorization, album listing, scoped asset fetching, image requests, caching, and deletion, keeping the ViewModel free of UIKit/Photos details.

 ### Settings
 `AdSettings` is a simple singleton backed by `UserDefaults`.
 It stores one boolean (`adsEnabled`) and is read by both `ContentView` (to show/hide the banner) and `SettingsView` (to drive the toggle).